Wilderness: United States

 The Great Swamp in New Jersey was the first formally designated wilderness refuge in the United States.
 It was declared a wildlife refuge on 3 November 1960.
 In 1966 it was declared a National Natural Landmark and, in 1968, it was given wilderness status.
 Properties in the swamp had been acquired by a small group of residents of the area, who donated the assembled properties to the federal government as a park for perpetual protection.
 Today the refuge amounts to 7600 acre that are within thirty miles of Manhattan.

 While wilderness designations were originally granted by an Act of Congress for Federal land that retained a "primeval character", meaning that it had not suffered from human habitation or development, the Eastern Wilderness Act of 1975 extended the protection of the NWPS to areas in the eastern states that were not initially considered for inclusion in the Wilderness Act.
 This act allowed lands that did not meet the constraints of size, roadlessness, or human impact to be designated as wilderness areas under the belief that they could be returned to a "primeval" state through preservation.

 Approximately 107500000 acre are designated as wilderness in the United States.
 This accounts for 4.82% of the country's total land area; however, 54% of that amount is found in Alaska (recreation and development in Alaskan wilderness is often less restrictive), while only 2.58% of the lower continental United States is designated as wilderness.
-As of 2019 there are 803 designated wilderness areas in the United States ranging in size from Florida's Pelican Island at 5 acre to Alaska's Wrangell-Saint Elias at 9078675 acre.
+As of 2023 there are 806 designated wilderness areas in the United States ranging in size from Florida's Pelican Island at 5 acre to Alaska's Wrangell-Saint Elias at 9078675 acre.

+Several U.S. States have Wilderness Preservation systems that resemble the National Wilderness Preservation System.
+Notable among these are California State Wilderness system, New York (Primarily in the Adirondack Park), and Maryland Wildland Preservation System.